Wacky-Mole/WackysDatabase/README.md

     Q: What Folders do I need to give to my users?
         A: Textures, Objects, Icons will NOT SYNC.
 I also recommend including the cache folder.
 Cache keeps track of Item/mock clones and materials

+    Q: How can I export material without _mat suffix ?
+I succeeded to export draugr_mat, but how for goblin or greydwarves ?
+        A: It's is unfortunely not possible right now to get all of the mats because of how the devs named and made different things.
+            If you have access to Unity you could look at the files themselves.

 </details>

 <details><summary>Configuration</summary>